Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: Related work

 \section{Related work}

 \paragraph{Reasoning LLMs and test-time scaling.} Reasoning LLMs tackle complex tasks by employing extensive reasoning processes, often involving detailed, step-by-step trajectories \citep{o1,o3,qwq32b,abdin2025phi,claude37,nvidia,deepseek, skywork, gemini,qwen3}.
-This capability is fundamentally based on techniques like chain-of-thought [CoT;~\citealp{wei2022chain}], which encourages models to generate intermediate reasoning steps before arriving at a final answer.
-By using a greater number of tokens to explore multiple problem-solving approaches, employ self-reflection, and perform verification, reasoning LLMs have demonstrated superior performance on challenging tasks such as mathematical problem-solving and code generation~\citep{ke2025survey}.
+This capability is fundamentally based on techniques like chain-of-thought (CoT;~\citealp{wei2022chain}), which encourage models to generate intermediate reasoning steps before arriving at a final answer.
+Modern LLMs use a large number of tokens, often referred to as ``thinking tokens'', to explore multiple problem-solving approaches, to employ self-reflection, and to perform verification.
+This thinking capability has allowed them to achieve superior performance on challenging tasks such as mathematical problem-solving and code generation~\citep{ke2025survey}.

-The ability of extensive chain-of-thought capabilities in LLMs is typically achieved through post-training methods applied to a strong base model.
-The two primary approaches for instilling or improving this reasoning ability are the application of reinforcement learning (RL) \citep{deepseek, qwq32b} and supervised fine-tuning~\citep{s1,limo}.

-\cite{deepseek} have demonstrated that as training progresses the model tends to generate longer thinking trajectories, which result in improved performance on complex reasoning tasks.
-Similarly, \cite{claude37} and \cite{s1} have shown a correlation between increased average thinking length during inference and improved model performance.
-In this study, we challenge this assumption, demonstrating that shorter sequences are more likely to provide the correct answer.
+The LLM thinking capability is typically achieved through post-training methods applied to a strong base model.
+The two primary approaches to instilling or improving this reasoning ability are using reinforcement learning (RL) \citep{deepseek, qwq32b} and supervised fine-tuning~\citep{s1,limo}. \cite{deepseek} have demonstrated that as training progresses the model tends to generate longer thinking trajectories, which results in improved performance on complex tasks.
+Similarly, \cite{claude37} and \cite{s1} have shown a correlation between increased average thinking length during inference and improved performance.
+We challenge this assumption, demonstrating that shorter sequences are more likely to yield an accurate answer.

 \paragraph{Efficiency in reasoning LLMs.} While shortening the length of CoT is beneficial for non-reasoning models \citep{concise,kang2025c3ot}, it is higly important for reasoning LLMs as they require a very large amount of tokens to perform the thinking process.
-As a result, very recent studies tried to make the process more efficient, e.g., by using early exit techniques for reasoning trajectories~\citep{pu2025thoughtterminator,yang2025dynamic}, or by training reasoning models which enable control over the thinking length \citep{yu2025z1}.
+As a result, recent studies tried to make the process more efficient, e.g., by using early exit techniques for reasoning trajectories~\citep{pu2025thoughtterminator,yang2025dynamic}, by suppressing backtracks~\citep{wang2025wait} or by training reasoning models which enable control over the thinking length \citep{yu2025z1}.